Lovelyz: 2016–2017: International breakthrough

-The group's first reality show Lovelyz in Wonderland began airing February 2 on SBS MTV for eight episodes.
+In January 2016, It was announced that the group's first reality show Lovelyz in Wonderland would begin airing February 2 on SBS MTV for eight episodes.
 Their song "Ah-Choo" continued to remain in digital Korean music charts, long after its release on September 14, 2015.

-Lovelyz released their second EP, A New Trilogy on April 25, 2016.
-The album contains seven tracks, including the lead single titled "Destiny".
+Lovelyz released their second EP, A New Trilogy on April 25, 2016, which contains seven tracks including the lead single titled "Destiny".
 The song debuted at number seven on the Gaon Digital Chart, making it their highest-charting song thus far.
 "Destiny" also received attention from American producer Brent Fischer who praised the lead single for its "world-class grooves and current arrangements".

 In November 2016, Lovelyz announced their first solo concert titled Lovelyz in Winterland at the Blue Square Samsung Card Hall from January 13–15, 2017.
-During the concert, Lovelyz revealed that they would make a comeback in February.

 Woollim Entertainment announced that Lovelyz was set to release their second studio album R U Ready? on February 26, with "WoW!" as the lead single.
 However, in the early morning hours of February 27, the song was removed from Melon's real-time chart due to a technical glitch.
 Melon later admitted to the glitch and apologized.
 Woollim Entertainment revealed that Yein had injured her ankle during practice for comeback, and later confirmed that Yein would not be participating in the comeback due to her injury on March 2.
 Few weeks later, on March 23, Yein re-joined the promotions by performing at music program M Countdown for first time since recovering from the injury.

-Following the release of their second studio album, they made a speedy comeback with their second repackaged album titled Now, We on May 2, with the lead single of the same name.
+Their repackaged album titled Now, We was released on May 2, with the lead single of the same name.
 The album topped the Gaon Album Chart upon its release.
-They also won their first-ever music program win since debut on May 16, through SBS MTV's The Show.
+They also won their first-ever music program win since debut on May 16, through SBS M's The Show.

 Lovelyz held their second solo concert, Lovelyz 2017 Summer Concert [Alwayz], at Olympic Park, Olympic Hall on July 29 and 30.
 The tickets for the concert were sold-out within five minutes of its release.

-On November 14, 2017, Lovelyz made their comeback with their third EP, Fall in Lovelyz, with the lead single "Twinkle".
+On November 14, 2017, Lovelyz released their third EP, Fall in Lovelyz, with the lead single "Twinkle".
 The group promoted the song on various South Korean music programs, and received their first win for "Twinkle" on November 28 on The Show.